Posted on 19th Apr 2016

 As the name implies this is the tax imposed on transactions in stock, index options and futures.
 It is not charged on bond, currency and mutual fund.
 STT varies for Equity (Cash) and F&O transactions.
 For delivery based trading, it is charged on both purchase and sale side.
 For intraday and F&O segment, it is only charged on sell side.

 STT on commodity is called CTT or Commodity Transaction Tax.
 CTT is not applied on certain agro commodities but it is applied on all non agro commodities like gold, silver and non-ferrous metals such as copper and energy products like crude oil and natural gas.

-Service tax is levied on all services provided in India.
-The new service tax rate is 15% in India.
+GST is levied on all services provided in India.
+The new GST rate is 18% in India.
 For securities transaction, it is calculated on brokerage charges plus transaction cost.

 Paperless account opening*

 e-Aadhar base account opening

 Free Delivery trading